Other Education Businesses for Sale

 Learning Management Platform

-Provides a fully customizable e-learning platform for training, onboarding, certification, and compliance management, primarily serving B2B, religious, and government entities with revenue generated mostly on a recurring basis.
+Provides a fully customizable white-label learning management system for training, onboarding, certification, and compliance management, integrating with major CRM and ERP systems, serving B2B, government, and religious organization clients with approximately ninety percent recurring revenue

 Price$2M